stallman-j/ekonomR/vignettes/basic-mapping.md

                        sf::st_coordinates(sf::st_centroid(my_localities)))
 #> Warning: st_centroid assumes attributes are constant over geometries
 ```
-## Actually do the map
+## Plot with R package ggplot2

 I usually make my maps by setting the first line as `ggplot2::ggplot()` which opens up a blank figure.
-You could also write your data in there, but if you're pulling from several data frames it's usually easier to set the data in each row.
+You could also write your data in there, but if you're pulling from several different data frames it's usually easier to set the data in each row.

 `geom_sf()` adds a `sf` (spatial) layer to the map.

-We're going to make the first layer be all the provinces with a medium grey outline and very light gray interior.
-The second layer's going to be the locality (or localities, if you changed `num_localities` to be greater than 1) of our choosing.
+We're going to make the first layer be all the polygons of the level of interest (here municipalities) with a medium grey outline and very light gray interior.

+The second layer will be the locality (or localities, if you changed `num_localities` to be greater than 1) of our choosing.

 The third layer is going to overlay the text of the localities we sampled on the map at the centroid of that locality.

-We're also including `theme_minimal_map()` as the wraparound theme for a simple mapping theme that generally looks nice.
+We're also including `theme_minimal_map()` from `ekonomR` as the wraparound theme for a simple mapping theme that generally looks nice and could go into a slide deck.

 ``` r